tarababa/info_display/README.md

 ##Installation
+This installation manual may not be entirely correct or complete so be warned.
+I will in time test this description and complete/correct as required.

 ###Raspbian
 I'm using the [2014-09-09 wheezy Raspbian release](http://downloads.raspberrypi.org/raspbian/images/raspbian-2014-09-12/2014-09-09-wheezy-raspbian.zip), anything of a later date should work too and can be downloaded from